rackerlabs/technical-blog/_posts/2019-12-6-using-social-studio-to-provide-exceptional-customer-service.md

 <!-- more -->

-Salesforce’s [Social Studio](https://www.salesforce.com/products/service-cloud/features/social-customer-service/) allows you to join your customers in conversation.
+Salesforce’s [Social Studio](https://www.salesforce.com/products/service-cloud/features/social-customer-service/) lets you to join your customers in conversation.
 Rackspace has helped companies use Social Studio to manage customer service across social media channels.
 This robust tool helps you to delight customers at every step on the path from lead to loyalty, while also gathering valuable social data.

 The key to succeeding with Social Studio is to establish a process, understand the capabilities of the tool, and respect your customers’ data.